top of page

 Part One: Kairen’s Infinity.

-Part Two: The Chosen One.
+Part Two: Who is the Chosen One?

 Part Three: A Bright Light after a Millenium- Finally Something Exciting After a Millenium.
 It's about damn time, girl.